Causa y Efecto: Background and composition

+Release

 "Causa y Efecto" on contemporary hit radio in the United States on March 30, 2009, and it was released worldwide one day later.
 Rubio performed the song at the Wal-Mart Shareholders' Meeting, singing a "spanglish" version of the song.
 She performed parts of the Spanish version and others of an unreleased English version.
 An English version of the song was released on a remix of the song, the George Figares Radio Mix.

 Critical reception

 "Causa Y Efecto" was acclaimed by music critics and audience alike.
 Spanish website Jenesaispop calling it a "guilty pleasure", and compared with Fangoria works.

 Chart performance

 In the United States, "Causa Y Efecto" entered at number forty on the Billboard Hot Latin Songs.
 Ten weeks later, on June 27, 2009, it peaked at number one, leaps 10–1, and with 14 millions of audience.
 It was the major biggest jump by a female artist on the chart since Jennifer Lopez's "Qué Hiciste" in 2007, that leaps 12–1.
 It was Rubio's fourth number-one single on the chart of her career.
 The song spent five weeks atop, and twenty-four weeks inside on the chart.
 Also, "Causa y Efecto" become longest consecutive running number-one single of the 2009 on the Hot Latin Songs.
 On the Latin Pop Airplay, it debuted at twenty-two and peaked at number-one in the same week, staying atop for eight consecutive weeks, and thirty weeks inside on the chart; while on the Hot 100 Airplay reached the number seventy-three, and reached number four on the Bubbling Under Hot 100.

 In Spain, the single debuted at #43, and has peaked at #7 based on downloads alone.
 On May 9, 2009, Causa y Efecto entered at the Spanish Airplay Chart at #7 as the highest debut of that week, and peaked at #1 for three consecutive weeks.